 onSignal callback returns

 a bool value.
-If the return value is
+If the returned value is

 true it’s gonna be interpreted by the